-The control layout of the all stripes is quite similar, and the second echelon is nearly identical to the first.
-However, the first echelon is unique in providing several common controls (for example SHIFT, ALT, BANK) conveniently locating these right under your hands at rest.
+The control layout of all stripes is quite similar, and the second echelon is nearly identical to the first.
+However, the first echelon is unique in providing several common controls (for example SHIFT, ALT, BANK) conveniently locating these just below your hands at rest.

-The first echelon, nearest the operator is primary, the second echelon plays a supporting role.
+The first echelon, nearest the operator, is primary; the second echelon plays a supporting role.